laouer/albert/README.md

 ```

-Be Patient it could take a long time
+> Be patient, it could take a long time to finish something like 13h on the same configuration as above.

 ### Start finetuning